trallard/rse19-ms-workshop/vscode-extension.md

 // Import the module and reference it with the alias vscode in your code below import * as vscode from 'vscode';

-// this method is called when your extension is activated
+// this function is called when your extension is activated
 // your extension is activated the very first time the command is executed export function activate(context: vscode.ExtensionContext) {